Man Lun Fung Ancestral Hall, San Tin, Yuen Long

 A full restoration was carried out in 1987, assisted by the Architectural Services Department and the Antiquities and Monuments Office.

-Man Lun Fung Ancestral Hall was declared a monument in 1983.
+Man Lun Fung Ancestral Hall (also known as Man Lun Fung Tsz Tong) was declared a monument in 1983.

 Fan Tin Tsuen, San Tin, Yuen Long (Plan)